 Change the spaces completely by fading down one reverb and fading up on another, completely different verb.
 You can even eschew fades altogether and rhythmically chop between them.

 Octavized reverb is great for thickening sound—though, of course, how you thicken the sound depends on which direction you go with the octave.
 A lower octave can add more meat to a monophonic signal, and, used subtly with verb, can help it feel more weighted and dramatic.

 Often this technique works well on a lead vocalist with a high register, so long as this octavized verb is employed almost inaudibly; you want it to be felt, not heard unless you’re going for something super kooky.

 Going an octave up, especially on a chordal instrument, can lend the appearance of a hammond organ in your arrangement.
 Say you’ve got a power trio, and the guitar player is chugging away for the chorus.
 You can add texture to this section by feeding this guitar to an auxiliary return, adding an octave up, filtering the extreme highs of that signal with a low-pass filter, and then adding the right reverb.

 Sometimes you can augment a reverberated sound with delay.
-Here’s an example.
-On the left is a dry drum sound without EQ or anything, just balancing.
-On the right is the same track with a little reverb added.
+Below is a dry drum sound without EQ or anything, and the same track with a little reverb added.

 Sounds all right.
 But if we use delay and EQ together, we can really liven up that snare.